dharmenderchoudhary99/DataScientistProject/DiabetesPredict/README.md

-DIABETES PREDICTION
+DIABETES PREDICTION::-

     This project aims is to predict whether  a patient has diabetes or not using support vector machine.
 The data used in this       project is a csv file , name diabetes.csv which has 768 rows and 9 columns having data that represent us that what features should be there to check that a patient has diabetes or not

  MODULES AND LIBRARIES::-
             1)Numpy